richard-smith-sky/surl/README.md

 Get the task done as soon as you can, and upload the code onto a public git repo somewhere.

 ## Pre-requisites
-A recent version of Docker is installed on you machine.
+A recent version of Docker is installed on your computer.
 (I'm using Docker Desktop 3.3.3 on a Mac)

+Yarn is avaiable locally.

 ## Build and deploy
 Clone the project and navigate to the root directory in your terminal of choice.
 Perform the following steps in order.